shanteacontrols/OpenDeck/README.md

 All configuration is done using custom SysEx protocol explained in detail on [Wiki page](https://github.com/paradajz/OpenDeck/wiki/SysEx-Configuration) or using [Web interface](https://config.shanteacontrols.com/).

-OpenDeck firmware is compatible with official OpenDeck board, as well as various Arduino boards:
+OpenDeck firmware is compatible with official OpenDeck board, as well as various other boards:

 * Arduino Uno
 * Arduino Leonardo